CCSU Baseball Field - Central Connecticut State Blue Devils

 Access 4

 Seating at CCSU Baseball Field consists of metal bleachers without backs in the small grandstand behind home plate.
 Fans wishing to stand for a bit will find areas where they can spread out and take in the action.
 Some fans opt to bring their own lawn chairs and set up shop further down the foul lines.
 There is plenty of room for alternate seating.
-Netting and fencing obstruct views from all points in the ballpark.
+Netting and fencing obstructs views from all points in the ballpark.

 Parking is available in a small lot adjacent to the field.
 Should this lot fill, and it may on a spring afternoon where there are several events taking place, additional parking is available in the large lot on the far side of Arute Field.
-Restrooms are located in the Pavilion located on the right field side of the ballpark.
+Rest rooms are located in the Pavilion located on the right field side of the ballpark.
 They are clean and plenty large enough for a typical Blue Devils crowd.

 Return on Investment 5

 There is no charge for admission or for parking at CCSU Baseball Field.
 With no on-site concessions, you will not spend a single cent at a Blue Devils baseball game.
-Free programs are available for all fans.

-Extras 2
+Extras 1

 The grandstand here is christened as the “Ricky Bottalico Grandstands” in recognition of a $100,000 contribution the CCSU alumnus donated to the school’s scholarship fund.
 Banners honoring Blue Devils conference championships hang on the back façade of the grandstand.
 NCAA Tournament appearances are listed on the outfield wall.